-Many groups will be happy just to use the materials in this pack, or the starter questions, themselves.
-These materials work best by facilitation.
-Facilitation and support are also available from Diocesan Support Services, so get in touch if you would like any help.

-If you would like to use these, and additional materials, in an accompanied process, please contact Julia Hill.
+Many groups will be happy to use the materials in this pack themselves but facilitation and support are also available from Diocesan Support Services.
+If you would like to use these, and additional materials, in an accompanied process, please contact Charlie Peer.